Mandatory requirements

 You are strongly encouraged to refer to the ALIS website for career, learning, and employment information for nuclear medicine technologists to ensure you can successfully meet the occupational requirements for the program and profession.

-You will be assigned practicum placements with consideration given to your preference of location.
-However, due to limited availability in Calgary, it might be necessary for you to travel or relocate outside the city.
+You will be assigned practicum placements.
+While we will strive to assign your practicum location based on your preference, it is not guaranteed.
+It may be necessary for you to travel or relocate outside the city.
+Special considerations will not be accommodated.

 In compliance with the practica agreements with our clinical partners, you will be required to provide specific documentation before you can participate in your practicum.
 Find out what requirements you need for this program.

-Graduates can challenge the Canadian Association of Medical Radiation Technologists (CAMRT) certification exam, a requirement for registration and employment for registered nuclear medicine technologists in Canada.
+Graduates are eligible to challenge the CAMRT certification exam, which is a requirement for registration and employment for registered nuclear medicine technologists in Canada.
+Graduates can also challenge the American Nuclear Medicine Technology Certification Board exam.

 Upon successful completion of this program, you’ll be awarded a SAIT Nuclear Medicine Technology diploma.